 SRC Year 7 to Year 12

-Student Leadership at our school begins with the important job of electing Year Level Leaders across the school.
+Student Leadership at our school begins with the vital job of electing Year Level Leaders across the school.

-As our school as evolved and grown, student leadership has become an important part of what our school is all about.
-We now have four School Captains, representing VCE and VCAL.
+As our school has evolved and grown, student leadership has become an important part of what our school is all about.
+We now have four School Captains, representing VCE and VCE VM.
 Our school captains present at various school functions throughout the year and have become the face of our school.
 Students develop valuable skills by working together and making their last year at the college count.

 SRC students meet once a week during lunchtime where they plan leadership initiatives across the school.
 Students discuss what their goals are for the year and they put steps in place to plan whole school events such as Free Dress Days, Athletics and Cross Country.
 SRC students also attend a form assembly each morning where they are able to spend time gathering information from the rest of their cohort and are able to mingle with leaders from other year levels on a more regular basis.

 The elected SRC students also help in the elections of Class Captains.
 Each class can nominate a class captain and can follow the same process as Year Level Leaders to run elections.
 Class Captains work together once a term to share leadership initiatives and are often presented to by staff and other students as they represent every class across the school.
 Class Captains are also given exclusive training to help develop their skills as future leaders.

 All students are given opportunities throughout the year to develop their leadership at Cranbourne Secondary College.
 For example, this year we had a number of students attend the World Vision Youth Conference.
 Students who elected to attend were from various year levels and did not necessarily belong to the class captains or SRC group.

 Class captains make up one of the most important units of the leadership in the school.